leeluna0476/libasm/README.md

 # libasm
 My libasm (written in NASM syntax)

-## Functions and and relevant structure definitions
+## Functions and and relevant structure declarations
 Check out the `libasm.h` file in the `attachment` directory.

 ## How to build and remove